Limpopo National Park | Mozambique Wildlife Guide

 The Limpopo National Park in Mozambique is recovering from years of neglect and is fast becoming one of the most exciting and sought after game reserve developments in Africa.

 Civil unrest and poachingDuring this time a civil war raged in Mozambique and the Limpopo Park was literally in the firing line, with wildlife providing food and finance for the armies.
 Poaching was rampant and the landscape suffered degradation.
 With the ceasing of hostilities in the 1990's the park was better managed and when a deal was struck with South African authorities the fence separating the park from Kruger was pulled down.

 Animals were trans-located from Kruger into Mozambique and other wildlife slowly started moving in to the neighbouring land.
 Further negotiations between Mozambique, South Africa and Zimbabwe to form a collective conservation area, has ensured the future protection and survival of the Limpopo National Park.

-Wildlife relocation between Kruger and Mozambique has been taken place over the past few years, in particular Elephants which are important to the ecology of the park.
+The Greater Limpopo Transfrontier ParkAn agreement between the governments of Mozambique, South Africa and Zimbabwe to form a cross-border wilderness area including Kruger National Park, Limpopo National Park and three conservation areas in Zimbabwe has resulted in the 35 000 km2 Greater Limpopo Transfrontier Park.Wildlife relocation between Kruger and Mozambique has been taken place over the past few years, in particular Elephants which are important to the ecology of the park.
 Tourism facilities have been constantly upgraded on the Mozambique side and there are moves afoot to add more land to the park - which could potentially increase the size to almost 100 000 km2